Support employees affected by workplace change

 Support for case managers beyond the directive has been developed to ensure the best outcomes for agencies and employees.

-- roles impacted by the transition of the National Disability Insurance Scheme (NDIS), permanent or temporary greater than 12 months.
-This includes:
+- all frontline and non-frontline roles identified to support the transition of the National Disability Insurance Scheme (NDIS), permanent or temporary greater than 12 months.
+These roles identified for referral correspond to roles impacted by the implementation of NDIS.
+The relevant roles are:

 - Classification (and equivalent):